 - LGBTQ+ caregivers are more likely to be the sole home care provider for an individual and be in the same age range as the recipient of care: the ability to find others that can assist, including professional providers like Chosen Family, is vital in preventing coverage lapses that could result in unforeseen issues such as caregiver health problems and emergencies, while offering both respite care and alleviating burnout for the caregiver.

-- Caregivers tend to have poorer mental and physical health than non-caregivers: With prevalent health disparities observed in LGBT populations, this is a cause for concern amongst LGBT caregivers.
-All caregivers should ensure adequate self care, including LGBT caregivers, despite focusing attention on caring for others.
+- Caregivers tend to have poorer mental and physical health than non-caregivers: With prevalent health disparities observed in LGBTQ+ populations, this is a cause for concern amongst LGBT caregivers.
+All caregivers should ensure adequate self care, including LGBTQ+ caregivers, despite focusing attention on caring for others.

-Chosen Family recognizes the unique impact that caregiving has on its LGBT caregivers.
-While LGBT caregivers might face amplified challenges as a result of family caregiving, we understand that all caregivers are community heroes and that the work they do is could not be of greater importance.
+Chosen Family recognizes the unique impact that caregiving has on its LGBTQ+ caregivers.
+While LGBTQ+ caregivers might face amplified challenges as a result of family caregiving, we understand that all caregivers are community heroes and that the work they do is could not be of greater importance.

-Because of these facts, LGBT caregivers may be in even greater need of support.
+Because of these facts, LGBTQ+ caregivers may be in even greater need of support.
 This could be for long-term home care assistance.
-It might also be to help LGBT caregivers get a break through respite care.
-In any case, Chosen Family Home Care not only understands the challenges that a family caregiver might face but also recognizes how it could be more impactful for those that identify as LGBT.
+It might also be to help LGBTQ+ caregivers get a break through respite care.
+In any case, Chosen Family Home Care not only understands the challenges that a family caregiver might face but also recognizes how it could be more impactful for those that identify as LGBTQ+.

 Check out our careers page to learn more about opportunities at Chosen Family Home Care.